Joey Votto Player Props: Reds vs. Brewers

 Joey Votto At The Plate

-- Votto is hitting .259 with two doubles, seven home runs and six walks.
+- Votto is hitting .246 with two doubles, seven home runs and seven walks.

-- Votto enters this game on a five-game hitting streak.
-In his last outings, he's hitting .474 with four homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.